StanislavaGus/Telegram_Restaurant_Bot/README.md

 ### `NodeConfiguration.java`

-This class is responsible for configuring components and repositories specific to the `node` profile.
+This file is a configuration class for Spring:

-- **Annotation `@ComponentScan`:** Scans packages to find Spring components.
+- The annotation `@ComponentScan` indicates to Spring the need to scan packages to find components and beans.
-- **Annotation `@EnableR2dbcRepositories`:** Includes support for reactive repositories for working with the database via R2DBC.
+- The annotation `@PropertySource` declares an external properties file (app.properties) to be loaded into the Spring environment.

-**Task:** Managing components and repositories specific to the `node` profile.
+**Task:** This class sets up the configuration for the Spring application by defining where Spring should scan for components and which properties file should be used for configuration values.
+It is used when registering a bot.

 ---